Claudia Spiro: Career

 in the mathematics department at SUNY in Buffalo, New York, which started September of that year.

 In 2006, Spiro started working at University of Phoenix.
-She was hired in 2012 as an as assistant professor at Southern Polytechnic State University, which was consolidated into Kennesaw State University, to assist with their newly created Teacher Education program.
+She was hired in 2012 as an assistant professor at Southern Polytechnic State University, which was consolidated into Kennesaw State University, to assist with their newly created Teacher Education program.

 Research and contributions

-Determining whether the number of divisors of some number n and n+k had infinitely many solutions for some k was solved by Spiro.
-Spiro proved that for the case d(n)=d(n + 5040), there are infinitely many solutions.
-Roger Heath-Brown and Chris Pinner built upon her work to show this is true for all integer values of k.
+Determining whether the number of divisors of some number $n$ and $n+k$ had infinitely many solutions for some k was solved by Spiro.
+Spiro proved that for the case $d(n)=d(n + 5040)$, there are infinitely many solutions.
+Roger Heath-Brown and Chris Pinner built upon her work to show this is true for all integer values of $k$.

-From 1991 to 1996 she was a reviewer of 27 papers in number theory for the journal Math Reviews.

-Awards and honors

-She is one of the few women to have an Erdős Number of 1.
+She is one of the few women to have an Erdős Number of 1, through a research collaboration with Paul Erdős, Andrew Granville, and Carl Pomerance.

 Personal life

 Spiro married Robert Silverman and had three children: Joel, Sarah, and Isaac.
 She was also an active member in her church, going on missions and leading Bible studies.